patosaid/apuntes_git_rmarkdown/apuntes_git_rmarkdown.md

 Now that you have made some local commits, it is time to send your changes to the remote copy of your repository on GitHub and create a Pull Request.

 1. Push the changes to the remote repository: `git push -u origin <BRANCH-NAME>`
 2. Create a [Pull Request](https://help.github.com/en/articles/creating-a-pull-request) on GitHub.
-Fill out the body of the Pull Request with information about the changes youâre introducing.
+Fill out the body of the Pull Request with information about the changes you're introducing.
 3. Fill out the body of the Pull Request with information about the changes youâre introducing.

 **Merge your pull request on GitHub**

-Since this is your repository, you probably donât have anyone to collaborate with (yet).
+Since this is your repository, you probably don't have anyone to collaborate with (yet).
 Go ahead and merge your Pull Request now.

 1. On GitHub, navigate to the `Pull Request` that you just opened.
 2. Scroll down and click the big green `Merge Pull` Request button.